Bohemia Ecological Preserve

 Bohemia Ecological Preserve is located on the ancestral home of the Coast Miwok people, past, present, and future.
 We recognize them as the first people and the first stewards of this land.
 We are on occupied territory and acknowledge the ongoing devastation of colonization.

-This 1,000 acre protected open space preserve stewarded by LandPaths in partnership with a private landowner, in the western hills of Sonoma County, is a land of old-growth forests, oak woodlands, coastal meadows, and a treasured waterfall.
+This 1,000 acre protected open space preserve stewarded by LandPaths in partnership with a private landowner, in the western hills of Sonoma County, is a land of old-growth forests, oak woodlands, and coastal meadows.
 The land is home to several endangered and at-risk species of flora and fauna, including northern spotted owls, red tree voles, and Pennell’s bird’s beak.

 How to Get Involved

-Bohemia Ecological Preserve is not open to the public but you are invited to experience the land through one of our many program opportunities.
-These include regular volunteer stewardship days, hikes, campouts, Inspired Forward, Owl Camp, and outings with a trained Bohemia Docent.
+Bohemia Ecological Preserve is not open to the public but you are invited to experience the land through one of the many opportunities below!

-Volunteer Stewardship Days – caring for the land and each other and responding to the changing needs of the community.
-Nature is one of our best hopes for dealing with the environmental and social crisis aggravated by climate change.
+Come out for volunteer stewardship days on the preserves: Nature is one of our best hopes for dealing with the environmental and social crisis aggravated by climate change.
 We have Stewardships Days at Bohemia and other LandPaths’ preserves throughout the month, please see our calendar for dates and times and to register.

-We also offer public Outings at Bohemia on occasion, usefully led by our wonderful docents!
+We also offer public Outings at Bohemia led by our wonderful docents!
+Check our Calendar to see what’s coming up.

 History